-You have either undergone a procedure or been diagnosed with an illness that has made you "immunocompromised."
-This means that your immune system is very weak, making it difficult to fight off infection.
+You have either had a procedure or been diagnosed with an illness that has made you "immunocompromised."
+This means that your immune system is very weak, making it hard to fight off infection.
 The ability to fight off infection varies.
-It depends on your specific condition and the treatment you have.
-Certain cancers, cancer treatments, HIV infection, and transplant surgery are examples of things that can make you immunocompromised.
-You must be very careful-even the slightest infection can carry the risk of hospitalization or death.
+It depends on your specific health problem and the treatment you have.
+Certain cancers, cancer treatments, HIV infection, and transplant surgery are some things that can make you immunocompromised.
+You must be very careful.
+Even the slightest infection can carry the risk for hospitalization or death.
 The following information will help you protect yourself from infection.

-- Follow the instructions until your health care provider tells you that you can stop.
+- Follow these instructions until your healthcare provider tells you that you can stop.

-- Some of the instructions may not be necessary.
-Ask your provider what's necessary for you.
+- Some of the instructions may not be needed.
+Ask your provider what's right for you.

-- Don't take any other medications, including those available over-the-counter unless your health care provider says it's OK.
+- Don't take any other medicines, including over-the-counter ones, unless your healthcare provider says it's OK.

 - Tell your provider about any side effects you have.

 - Wash your hands often, especially after using the bathroom.
 Make sure you wash them before and after changing any dressing or bandages.